 Nestled on a high bluff overlooking the beautiful May River, the one-square mile village of Bluffton was settled in the early 1800s as the summer place for wealthy rice and cotton planters.
 It grew to become an important coastal commercial distribution center.
 Prosperity eventually led to year-round residences, churches, and a thriving commercial main street.
 The village was officially incorporated in 1852.

 During the Civil War, Union forces occupied Hilton Head, Beaufort, and Savannah.
 The town of Bluffton was known as a “hot bed of secessionism” and on June 4, 1863, Union gunboats came up the May River and dropped soldiers at Alljoy.
 The ships continued up the May River and began bombarding the town, while the soldiers marched in and burned 75% of the town.
-Thanks to a heavy layer of smoke, eight homes and two churches escaped destruction.
-These structures still stand to this day in addition to 19 post-Civil War homes.
+Thanks to a heavy layer of smoke, 15 homes and two churches escaped destruction.
+Today, eight homes and two churches still stand, in addition to 19 post-Civil War homes.

 For more information, contact: